DestinyFate/guilds/README.md

-# Guildz
+# Guilds
-A simple REST service to manage a guilds system
+A simple REST service to manage a guilds system.

 # Instructions
 ## Setup